nickpegg/wiki.nickpegg.com/docs/meta/index.md

+# 2025

+I now use [mkdocs](https://mkdocs.org) and edit with vim.
+Editing isn't as fancy as with Obsidian, but I don't think I really need it.
+A lot less complicated than having to maintain my own site generation tool.

+# Previous to 2025

 I use [Obisidian](https://obsidian.md/) to edit this wiki.
 Because I'm a colossal cheapass, instead of using their publishing tools I publish using my own tool called [md_wiki_to_html](https://github.com/nickpegg/md_wiki_to_html)

 md_wiki_to_html has a concept of ["flavors" of Markdown wikis that it supports](https://github.com/nickpegg/md_wiki_to_html/blob/93d3f04126474b1d2ba451507e3239f2107d5748/md_wiki_to_html/config.py#L30-L45), but I've only implemented Obsidian so far.
 I was planning on adding vimwiki, but I ended up settling on using Obsidian instead.